 We Help Accident Victims

 What happens if you weren’t wearing a helmet when involved in a crash?
 For one thing, you are not necessarily prohibited from seeking compensation.
 Georgia recognizes comparative fault.
-Failure to wear a helmet is a type of negligence which can reduce the compensation you receive.
+Failure to wear a helmet is a type of negligence that can reduce the compensation you receive.
 However, you might still be able to sue the at-fault motorist who struck you or ran you off the road.
 They certainly shouldn’t get away scot-free simply because you were not wearing a helmet.